TLC-GitHub/FEC/README.md

 - #### Your Outfit List
   Displays a custom list of outfits that the user selects and adds to their outfit collection.

-  Clicking on an individual product card navigates to that product's page.

   Users can remove the product from their collection by clicking X on the card.

   Outfits are also presented as a carousel to sort through the different products that exist in their collection.